perseusrealdeal/PerseusUISystemKit/README.md

 # In Brief

 > This library brings a developer some modern but simple tools like system and semantic colors, and dynamic image.
-Features of this library can be used to create Dark Mode sensitive UI both for iOS and macOS apps.
+Features of this library can be used to create Dark Mode sensitive UI for both macOS and iOS apps as well.

 # Reqirements